 Driving Initial Participation

-Don't launch your referral program to your entire customer base on day one.
-Start with your happiest customers — the ones with the highest NPS scores, the longest tenure, the most active usage.
-These customers are already predisposed to recommend you.
+Don't launch your referral program to your entire client base on day one.
+Start with your happiest clients — the ones with the strongest QBR feedback, the longest tenure, the cleanest support history — plus the vCIOs and centers of influence who already trust your work.
+These referrers are already predisposed to recommend you.
 They just need a structured way to do it.

 Five launch tactics that consistently drive early participation: